incoresemi/uatg/docs/source/overview.rst

 obtain coverage as well as compare the logs from DUT, and reference and finally provide a comprehensive report of your test's health !

-Steps to install and run the tests can be found in the ``quickstart`` section of this document.
+Steps to install and run the tests can be found in the :ref:`quickstart <quickstart>` section of this document.
-Steps to create tests can be found here in the ``UTG Framework`` section.
+Steps to create tests can be found here in the :ref:`UTG Framework <creating_new_tests>` section.

 The overall tool flow is shown in the diagram below: